 If you’re ready to launch a financial services affiliate program, download our Ultimate Guide to Partner Marketing for a step-by-step breakdown that will put you on the path to success.
-Or, if you’re ready to jump in just yet, get an introduction to the industry and vertical-specific tools with our two-page Financial Services Playbook or in a personalized demo of TUNE.
+Or, if you’re not ready to jump in just yet, get an introduction to the industry and vertical-specific tools with our two-page Financial Services Playbook or in a personalized demo.

 What other affiliate partners do you work with as a financial services or fintech brand?
 Let us know in the comments!